jbhopkins/bioxtasraw/docs/source/install/mac_gensource.rst

 #.
 Install a standalone version of python 2.7 (recommended, not required).

 #.
-Install a gcc c++ compiler (for example the Xcode command line tools) and add it to your system path.

-#.
 Install the following python packages (most recent version of each recommended):

     *   numpy